jgarr16/jrgarrigues.github.io/_posts/2017-11-06-servant-leadership.md

 ---
 title: Servant Leadership
 excerpt: Studying the effects of the application of servant leadership through the  review of a case study.
+categories: leadership
 published: true
 ---